SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

    e.g., start_dhcp -i ipv4 -m dhcp

-**Note: Please make sure that the channel number of the Access point and the station mode are the same.**
+**Note: Ensure that the channel number of the access point and the station mode are the same.**

-### **Below are the CLI commands for connecting to the Access point / Router and pinging the gateway.**
+### **Below are the CLI commands for connecting to the access point / router and pinging the gateway.**

 **![Prints](resources/readme/ping_w.PNG)**